 Pulling the bail lever tightens the tension on the belt and makes the blades spin, the tension on the belt may simply need to be adjusted.

-Clutch – Three types of clutch, the tractor PTO, the Honda blade clutch and finally the belt type clutch fitted to Toro Time-master.
+Clutch – Three types of the clutch, the tractor PTO, the Honda blade clutch, and finally the belt type clutch fitted to Toro Time-master.

 What causes uneven grass cutting?
 The most common cause of uneven grass cutting is an uneven deck.
 Other possible causes include: